ckishimo/juniper-ztp-upgrade/README.md

 #
 # NOTE: Only one firmware version per major junos release will be used
 # In case of more than one version per major junos release, only the first
 # will be used.
-In the example below version 18.4R3.3 will be skipped
+In the example below version 18.4R1.8 will be skipped
-# for a QFX10016 chassis
+# for a QFX5200 switch

 # <Model,junos_firmware>
 # Model is given by the command "show version | match Model"